IFL Executive director

-Using Accountable Talk practices (or generically, “academically productive talk”) as a tool to support EBs to engage in conversations in the classroom around complex and engaging content requires a change in mindset about how we educate students learning a new language.
-Rather than limiting instruction to teaching students a language, we propose using both the native language support and emerging English skills to learn concepts and ideas.
-Challenging academic work results in productive struggle for students and requires that a lesson’s cognitive demand is not diminished.
-Rather than removing the struggle and potentially encouraging learned helplessness in students, teachers need to maximize EBs’ access to challenging content without depriving them of the opportunity to grapple with difficult new concepts.
+Using Accountable Talk practices as a tool to support EMLs to engage in conversations in the classroom around complex and engaging content requires a change in mindset about how we educate students learning a new language.
+Rather than limiting instruction to teaching students a language, we propose supporting students to use both their native language and their emerging English skills to learn concepts and ideas.
+Challenging academic work results in productive struggle for students and requires that a lesson’s cognitive demand not be diminished.
+Rather than removing the struggle and potentially encouraging learned helplessness in students, teachers need to maximize EMLs’ access to challenging content without depriving them of the opportunity to grapple with difficult new concepts.

 Accountable Talk Discussions

-At the IFL, we believe academic discussion is purposeful and productive, occurring via sustained conversations about meaningful content that is anchored in grade-level culturally relevant texts and tasks.
+At the IFL, we believe meaningful discussion is purposeful and productive, occurring via sustained conversations about engaging content that is anchored in grade-level, culturally sustaining texts and tasks.
 Students work together to co-construct knowledge, and both students and teachers negotiate meaning through “talk moves,” such as asking for clarification, paraphrasing, and building on or disagreeing with previous ideas.

-The following examples show ways in which teachers can mediate rigorous discourse in a fourth grade classroom.
+The following examples show ways in which teachers can mediate rigorous discourse in a fourth-grade classroom.
 Teachers play an important role in students’ success when they amplify the curriculum for EMLs and support students to explain their thinking using the language of the discipline.
-The development of disciplinary literacy, especially when framed by culturally sustaining pedagogical practices, positively impacts students’ vocabulary and reading outcomes, allowing them to more quickly keep pace with their native English-speaking peers.
+The development of disciplinary literacy, especially when framed by culturally sustaining pedagogical practices, positively impacts students’ vocabulary and reading outcomes, allowing them to keep pace more quickly with their native English-speaking peers.

-To reach these goals, EBs need opportunities to use purposeful language, such as to explain, disagree, agree, or build on others’ ideas.
+To reach these goals, EMLs need opportunities to use purposeful language, such as to explain, disagree, agree, or build on others’ ideas.
 Teachers who call on various students to explain their thinking about the same idea provide students with opportunities to hear new concepts explained multiple times in multiple ways, maximizing their ability to make meaning from these new ideas.
 This practice also allows students to hear the perspectives of different classmates with various intersectional identities and lived experiences, increasing students’ opportunities to develop empathy and perspective taking.
-EMLs also need to be taught vocabulary indirectly during discussions to get to the gist of the subject being discussed and directly after they have had the opportunity to hear it used in context.
+EMLs also need to be taught vocabulary indirectly during discussions to get to the gist of the subject being discussed and directly after they have had the opportunity to hear a vocabulary word used in context.
 It is also critical for EMLs to have opportunities to listen to rich conversations using Accountable Talk practices in authentic contexts.

-Developing knowledge and academic language requires having something meaningful to discuss, and that usually means using culturally relevant texts.
+Developing knowledge and acquiring Accountable Talk skills requires having something meaningful to discuss, and in English language arts, that usually means using culturally sustaining and engaging texts.
 Fillmore (2010) says that the only way for students to acquire the language of literacy is to encounter these structures and patterns in the materials they read.
-The texts they discuss need to be sufficiently complex, and the tasks students respond to need to be text-based and open-ended.
+The texts students discuss need to be sufficiently complex, and the tasks students respond to need to be text-based and open-ended.
 Complex texts and high-level tasks invite students to engage in discussion around worthwhile ideas and can lead to the development of Accountable Talk skills.

-The teacher whose work is illustrated here had one or more of the following goals of Accountable Talk practices in their lessons (Michaels, S. and O’Connor, C., 2012):
+The teacher whose work is illustrated here had one or more of the following goals for students’ use of Accountable Talkpractices in each of her lessons (Michaels, S. and O’Connor, C., 2012):

 - Help individual students to share their reasoning so that it can be heard and understood.